uboot/sonja-helm/CHART.md

 initialized and one initial admin user is automatically created.
 The name and password of this user can be provided as chart parameters.

+## Initial Setup

+You can provide the name of an initial ecosystem as a chart value.
+In this case an ecosystem is created when the Sonja database is initialized the first time.
+The ecosystem will contain some sample data which serves as a starting point for first experiments with Sonja.

 ## Agents

 Sonja requires at least one agent which uses a Docker-in-Docker approach to run